springer12/simplisafe-python/README.md

   errors inherit from
 * `simplipy.errors.InvalidCredentialsError`: an error related to an invalid username/password combo
+* `simplipy.errors.PinError`: an error related to an invalid PIN operation, such as attempting to delete a reserved PIN (e.g., "master"), adding too many PINs, etc.
 * `simplipy.errors.RequestError`: an error related to HTTP requests that return something other than a `200` response code